nam090320251/mcporter/docs/cli-generator.md

      - Adds output-format handling.
    - Include `package.json` scaffolding if `--bundle` or `--package` is set.
 5. **Optional Bundling**
-   - If requested, run a bundler (e.g., `tsup`) to emit a single JS file with shebang.
+   - If requested, run esbuild to emit a single JS file with shebang (Node or Bun), with optional minification.
+   - When targeting Bun, allow `--compile` to delegate to `bun build --compile` and generate a self-contained binary.
    - Otherwise, leave as TypeScript/ESM and document how to run (`node path/to/cli.js` or `bun path/to/cli.ts`).
 6. **Testing**
    - Add generator unit tests (snapshot the emitted CLI for known schemas).